Careers

 Dental Assistant Career Information

-dental assistant is a professional who supports the operations of a dental office by performing administrative and clinical duties, such as scheduling appointments, preparing patients, sterilizing instruments, or taking x-rays.
-The career outlook for dental assistants is positive, with a projected employment growth of 7% from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
-If you are interested in a dental assisting career, a post-secondary training program can take anywhere from 9 to 11 months to complete, depending on which educational path you choose.
+The career outlook for dental assistants is positive, with a projected employment growth of 8% from 2023 to 2033 according to the U.S. Bureau of Labor Statistics.
+If you’re interested in a dental assisting career, it typically takes anywhere from 9 months to 1 year to complete your training, depending on which educational path you choose.
 For a more detailed explanation of the educational requirements, let’s take a closer look below.

 Dental Assistant Education Requirements